 (More- or less, depending on how you look at it- reasonable pictures can be found on my Facebook Page.)

-If you have suggestions for post topics or other interesting reading, I can be reached at econgirl at economistsdoitwithmodels dot com.
+If you have something interesting to say, I can be reached at econgirl at economistsdoitwithmodels dot com.

 If you’re still curious, here are some links for you: